Shell and Tube Heat Exchangers in the Pharmaceutical Industry: Efficiency and Applications

 The most commonly used material in the pharmaceutical industry is 316L stainless steel.
 The main reasons for this are:

-• High corrosion resistance: Especially resistant to acidic and basic chemicals.
+- High corrosion resistance: Particularly resistant to acidic and basic chemicals.

 Alternative material options:

-• Titanium: Offers excellent resistance to corrosive chemicals, but its cost is high.
+- Titanium: Offers excellent resistance to corrosive chemicals but is costly.

-• Hastelloy: Can be used at high temperatures and in aggressive environments.
+- Hastelloy: Can be used in high temperatures and aggressive environments.

-• PTFE-coated tubes: Preferred for the transfer of adhesive products.
+- PTFE-coated tubes: Preferred for the transfer of sticky products.

 4.2.
 Corrosion Prevention Methods